cdolan/cdolan.github.io/content/posts/the-browser-challenge.md

 ## The Epistemological Crime Scene

-This isn't just bad marketing, it's intellectual vandalism on a civilizational scale.
 By systematically distorting public understanding of AI capabilities, these influence merchants are committing several profound crimes against reason:

 **The Misallocation of Human Capital**.
 Bright minds are abandoning meaningful technical challenges to chase AI phantom opportunities, creating a generation of prompt engineers when we need actual engineers.